Robert4S/roblang/docs.md

 Functions can only return identifiers.\
 \
 Variables are immutable.
-If you want to change a variable with control flow, make a function that does it.
+If you want to change a variable with control flow, make a function that does it.\
+Although variables are immutable, pointers and references still exist for redundency

+### Pointers and references
+A function can be passed pointers as parameters, and can return pointers.\
+A pointer type is prefixed with an asterisk, and a reference to create a pointer is prefixed with an ampersand:\
+let foo: Text = "Hello world";\
+let bar: *Text = &foo;

 ## Control flow